-With the passage of the Mercury and Air Toxics Standard (MATS), power plants are challenged with ensuring compliant operation of their electric generating units without sacrificing availability or operational flexibility.
+With the passage of the Mercury and Air Toxics Standard (MATS), utilities and independent power producers are challenged with ensuring compliant operation of their electric generating units without sacrificing availability or operational flexibility.

-AECOM Process Technologies is an industry leader in the development and evaluation of mercury removal and control technologies for coal-fired power plants.
+AECOM Process Technologies is an industry leader in the development, evaluation and commercialization of mercury removal and control technologies for coal-fired power plants.
 Our engineers have hands-on experience with the major mercury removal and control technologies being offered and have conducted measurement and technology demonstration programs at more than 65 coal-fired power plants.

 Process Technologies’ mercury removal and control experience ranges from laboratory investigations, to pilot- and full-scale demonstration programs, to commercial installations.
 We have evaluated, designed, installed, and/or operated numerous mercury control technologies and quantified their performance, including: